 Decoding Sweeteners From Stevia To Coconut Sugar: The Good, The Bad, And The Ugly

-These are the worst of the worst.
-The most common culprits and whose colorful packages you often see at any coffee bar are:
+These sugar substitutes are the ones to avoid.
+The most common culprits and whose colorful packages you often see at any restaurant or coffee bar are:

-- Neotame – a chemical derivative of aspartame found in various food products
+- Neotame – Newtame; a chemical derivative of aspartame found in various food products

 High-fructose corn syrup

 This artificial sweetener is so widely used it can be shocking to learn just how many products actually contain it; even foods that you wouldn’t think need sweetening.
 High-fructose corn syrup (HFCS) is found in salad dressing, other condiments, soda, candy, baked goods, certain yogurts, frozen processed foods, canned fruit, bread, juice, granola bars, coffee creamer, jams, jellies, and ice cream.
 This is not an exhaustive list.

 HFCS is derived from corn starch (largely GMO corn) through an intensive chemical process that is anything but natural.
 Aside from being empty calories, HFCS and its higher proportion (higher than table sugar) of fructose is thought to be metabolized differently, and not in a good way.

 By bypassing a key regulatory step in glycolysis, fructose is rapidly taken up by the liver.
 Research indicates that HFCS can negatively affect lipid metabolism and contribute to insulin resistance and diabetes.
 HFCS can also lead to another metabolic problem, leptin resistance, which contributes to weight gain and weight-loss resistance.